Bob Charles (golfer): Senior golf

+Golfing awards

+Charles was the first left-handed golfer to be inducted into the World Golf Hall of Fame, in the veterans category.
+He was inducted in 2008.

 Personal life

-In the 1971 Queen's Birthday Honours, Charles was appointed an Officer of the Order of the British Empire, for services to sport.
-In the 1992 New Year Honours, he was promoted to Commander of the Order of the British Empire, for services to golf.
-In the 1999 New Year Honours, Charles was appointed a Knight Companion of the New Zealand Order of Merit, for services to golf.
-In the 2011 New Year Honours 2011, Charles was appointed as a Member of the Order of New Zealand, New Zealand's highest civilian honour, for services to New Zealand.

 In December 1962, Charles married Verity Joan Aldridge in Johannesburg, South Africa.
 They met three years previously at the Commonwealth Golf tournament when it was held in South Africa.
 The golfers Denis Hutchinson and Bobby Verwey served as groomsmen.
 They had two children, Beverly and David.
 David is a golf director in the United States.
 He is a successful golf course designer having had major input into the Formosa Country Club east of Auckland, Millbrook at the resort town of Queenstown, and The Dunes course at Matarangi on the Coromandel Peninsula.
 He was also consultant to the Clearwater course, near Christchurch, designed by golf architect John Darby.

-Charles has played in the Gary Player Invitational several times to assist Gary Player raise funds for various underprivileged children's causes.